MartinCespedes/Web_API_Quiz/README.md

 ## Description

-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
-This week’s coursework will teach you all the skills you need to succeed in this assignment.
+- This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that I will write write.

+- It will have a clean, polished, and responsive user interface.
+This week’s coursework will show me all the skills I need to succeed in this assignment.

 ## 💡User Story